Digit Saving App Review (2022)

-Enter Digit and their automated savings plan that promises to assess your spending and find ways to help you sock away funds.
-While it’s far from the only automated savings solution market, the app does make a name for itself with some unique and clever features.
-Like what, you ask?
-Let’s take a closer look at Digit, including some of the pros and cons.
+Enter Digit and their automated savings tools that strive to assess your spending and find ways to help you sock away funds.
+While it’s far from the only automated savings solution in the market, the app does make a name for itself with some unique and clever features that have evolved greatly over the years.
+With that in mind, let’s take a closer look at the current state of Digit, including some of the pros and cons.

 What is Digit and How Does it Work?

-Digit is an automated savings app that uses algorithms and spending insight to determine how much money you could be setting aside.
+Digit is an automated savings app that uses algorithms and spending insights to determine how much money you should be setting aside for various bills.
 Moreover, you can tell the app what financial goals you’re saving for (building an emergency fund, paying off debt, taking a vacation, etc.) and it will help keep you on track to succeed.
-While the overall idea behind Digit may sound basic, the execution is anything but.
+And while the service has changed the way it operates, these core features remain intact.